cswebdev/django-react-chatapp/README.md

 To run this application locally, you need to have the following software installed:

-- Python 3
+- Python
-- Node.js
+- Django
-- PostgreSQL
+- React

 Clone the repository and navigate to the project root directory: